Alvand-class frigate: Development and construction

 They were refitted in the UK shortly before the 1979 Iranian Revolution.

 History

 The ships were originally named after characters from Ferdowsi's Shahnameh.
-After the Islamic Revolution they were renamed after mountains in Iran.
+After the Islamic Revolution, they were renamed after mountains in Iran.

 They saw action during the "Tanker War" phase of the Iran–Iraq War and proved effective against Iraqi forces.
-After one was sunk, and other significant losses taken, during Operation Praying Mantis they saw little further use as the Iranian Navy proved no match for the U.S. Navy.
+After one was sunk and another damaged during Operation Praying Mantis in 1988 they saw little further use, as the Iranian Navy proved no match for the U.S. Navy.

+An Alvand-class frigate in port at Konarak, Iran was reported to have been struck from the air during the 2026 Iran war.

 Upgrades

 The Sea Killer missiles were replaced by Chinese made C-802s in the 1990s.
 The Sea Cats were replaced by the addition of a 20 mm AA gun.

 Two triple 12.75 in torpedo tubes, two 81 mm mortars and two 0.50 caliber machine guns were also fitted.

 Successors

-The is a modified Iranian-built version of the Alvand class, with five either in service or under construction.
+The is a modified Iranian-built version of the Alvand class, with three either in service or under construction.